Skip to main content

 Music Scholarship Audition Application

 Please complete the following application to request a Music Scholarship Audition.
-An e-mail confirmation will be sent on the following business day if the application has been received.
+You will receive an email confirmation by the following business day.
 If you do not receive a confirmation, please call the Music Department at 620-235-4466.

 For auditions by appointment, please indicate the date available in the Comments box at the bottom of the application OR call us at 620-235-4466.